Last Updated on March 16, 2020

 We will usually keep your data on record, until you tell us to delete it.

-12.3 Notwithstanding the other provisions of this Section 11, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
+18.3 Notwithstanding the other provisions of this Section 11, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject.

-12.4 for K-12.
-In addition to those rights as outlined in Section 12 above, we will delete a student’s Covered Information if the school or district requests deletion of data under the control of the school or district.
+19 FOR K-12.
+In addition to those rights as outlined above, we will delete a student’s Covered Information if the school or district requests deletion of data under the control of the school or district.